octohouse/houzes-property-feed/README.txt

 * Priority support
 * Logs stored for seven days
 * Import logs emailed to a specified email address
+* Import media in a separate background queue

 [Update to PRO here](https://houzezpropertyfeed.com/#pricing)